Tim-Mclennan/ios_clone/README.md

 - SCSS
 - Javascript

 For this particular project, I have decided to use the BEM notation to structure my properties.
 BEM stands for 'Block__Element--Modifier'.
-Using BEM is an efficient way to change and edit CSS properties at a large scale.
+Using BEM is an efficient way to change and edit CSS properties - especially on a larger, complex scale.

-I have also included the use of external pre-set SCSS variables which contain properties.
-Using external SCSS files for preset variables is a great tool to use for larger, complex projects as it makes CSS more modular and easier to read.
-These external properties are located within a seperate directory (scss-docs) and will be imported with the '@import' command.
+I have also included the use of external pre-set SCSS variables which contain properties, such as themes.
+Using external SCSS files for preset variables is another great tool to use for larger projects as it makes CSS more modular, easier to edit and read.
+These external properties are located within a seperate directory (scss-documents) and will be imported with the '@import' command.

 ## Features

-- Light/dark mode toggle
-- Home Button
+- Functional Home Button
-- Modular Apps
+- Settings, Camera and contact apps (Other apps in progress of development)
 - Cross platform

 ## Lessons Learned

-- What did you learn while building this project?
+- **What did you learn while building this project?**

 I learnt many skills whilst building this project, predominantly frontend.
 This project gave me a solid understanding of Document Object Manipulation, and how it can be utilised to make efficient and beautiful applications/websites.